What is this?

 Why subscribe?

-So that you don’t miss a post.
-If you subscribe, every new post is sent directly to your inbox, easy-peasy.
+So that you’ll get every new post, direct to inbox.
 You can also read the posts here, on this website.

 I write and teach writing for a living.
 The Internet has taught us to expect to read things for free, so it feels weird to ask people to pay for my work.
-But that’s exactly it: writing is work, whether it’s for a newsletter like this, a print publication, or a book-length project.
+But that’s exactly it: writing is work, whether it’s for a newsletter, a print publication, or a book-length project.
 If you were reading my work in book form, you would expect to pay money for it, right?
-If you enjoy my writing here, and especially if you look forward to receiving this newsletter each week, I ask you to consider paying for it.
+If you enjoy my writing here, and especially if you look forward to receiving this newsletter each week, I ask you to pay for this too.

 Your $5 per month (or $55 per year; tax included in all prices) makes it possible for me to do this work.
 I’m a one-person operation, so your paid subscription goes a long way.
-It pays for the books and periodicals (and subscriptions to other people’s newsletters!) that help me think and do my job better.
+It pays for the books and periodicals (and subscriptions to other people’s newsletters) that help me think.
 It buys me time to not teach, and to write instead.
-In short, your paid subscription allows me to keep showing up and making the work that many of you — thank you!!! — have been reading since 2004.
+It pays for childcare, no small expense!
+In short, your paid subscription allows me to keep showing up and making the work that many of you — thank you — have been reading since 2004.

 And you know what I especially like about this newsletter format?
 It makes it easy for readers to directly support the work of writers they enjoy.
-When I was writing a blog, I felt weird about running ads or taking corporate sponsorships, so I never did.
+When I was writing a blog, I felt distinctly iffy about running ads or taking corporate sponsorships, so I never did.
 Now there’s this option, which is way better.
-I’m a paid subscriber myself to six newsletters, and it feels terrific to help sustain someone’s work so tangibly.
+I’m a paid subscriber myself to nearly a dozen newsletters.
+It feels terrific to help sustain someone’s work so tangibly.
 It gives me a little tingle.
 You’ll see.

 And if you’d like to give a subscription as a gift, you certainly can.